monicafp/node-project-2/README.md

 Using the example.csv as a base write an application that can:

 - Help me with a description of the program features
-- Search for a person and give me their information
+- Search for a person by email and give me their information
 - Add a person to my contact list
 - Update a person in my contact list
 - Delete a person from my contact list